PVieira04/CI-project-1/TESTING.md

 1. Added aria-label to external links in footer (Accessibility).
 2. Converted image in index.html to webp format (Performance).
 3. Added meta descriptions to all html pages (SEO).
-4. Replaced Fontawesome CDN with manual installation of Fontawesome and deleted uneccessary styling rules (Performance).
+4. Replaced Fontawesome CDN with manual installation of Fontawesome and deleted unnecessary styling rules (Performance).
 5. Converted images in resouces.html to webp format and changed resolution appropriately (Performance).
    * Between the before and after shown below, the performance score stayed the same but the Cumulative Layout Shift changed by 0.004.
    * [Resources Mobile Before](https://github.com/PVieira04/mastermaths/blob/main/assets/media/lighthouse/lighthouse-report-resources-mobile-before.png)